Taking advantage of multiple scattering for Optical Reflection Tomography: Multiple-scattering and filtering effect

 \subsection{Filtering effect for particular configurations}

 To that aim, we describe the inverse problem of light scattering as the following optimization problem:

-Here, $\mathbf{V}$ and $\mathbf{E}_{\text{in}}$ represent discrete approximation of the corresponding potential $V$ and the incident field $E_{\text{in}}$ described respectively as vectors in $\mathbb{R}^{N}$ and $\mathbb{C}^{N}$ (the cubic domain is discretized as a uniform grid of size $N = N_x \times N_y \times N_z$).
+Here, $\mathbf{V}$ and $\mathbf{E}_{\text{in}}$ represent discrete approximations of the potential $V$ and the incident field $E_{\text{in}}$ described respectively as vectors in $\mathbb{R}^{N}$ and $\mathbb{C}^{N}$ (the square domain is discretized as a uniform grid of size $N = N_x \times N_y$).
 The objective is to minimize a loss function over one illumination to obtain an estimate of the potential $V$ consistent with equations \eqref{v2 uniform} and \eqref{v2 sinuodal}.
 Equation \eqref{optim} represents the fidelity term for a single measurement, quantifying the similarity between the field predicted by the forward model, $\mathbf{y}_{\text{model}}$, and the measured scattered field $\mathbf{E}_{\text{m}}$.

-As a forward model, we will use the second order Born as in previous section in order to take into account the predominant multiple scattering paths.
+As a forward model, we will use the second order Born in order to take into account the predominant multiple scattering paths.
 The computed total field becomes: